 What We DoMental Health Colorado advocates for the more than one million Coloradans who experience a mental health or substance use disorder each year.
-We engage policymakers, providers, the public, and the press to promote early intervention, expand access to affordable services, and eradicate stigma and discrimination.
+We engage policymakers, providers, the public, and the press to promote mental wellness, ensure equitable access to mental health and substance use services, and end stigma and discrimination.
 Our efforts range from the Capitol to the classroom.

 - Create a new transportation alternative for people in a mental health crisis so that people are not transported by law enforcement to a health care facility.

 - People living in recovery from mental health and substance use conditions have proven to be effective in supporting positive health outcomes for others.
 These peers should be widely available, reasonably compensated, and have pathways to professional growth.

 - When prescribing benzodiazepines, prescribers must check to see that other life-threatening interacting medicines have not already been prescribed.